noiseprotocol/noise_spec/noise.md

  the executions.

  * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of zero).
-If a higher-level protocol wants a unique "channel binding" value for referring to a Noise session it should use `h`, not `k`.
+If a higher-level protocol wants a unique "channel binding" value for referring to a Noise session it should use the value of `h` after the final handshake message, not `k`.

 12. Rationale
 =============